Michelle McCool: Early life

 Both of McCool's parents work in education; her mother, Jenny, is a teacher and her father, Terry, is a superintendent.
 She has an older brother who played football at the University of Cincinnati.
-Growing up, McCool was an avid wrestling fan, going as far as knowing how to do Ric Flair's signature maneuver, the figure-four leglock, by age seven.
+Growing up, McCool was an alleged professional wrestling fan.
 Before and during high school, McCool played softball, basketball and volleyball.
 She also played first base at Pasco-Hernando Community College.
 McCool later received her Master's degree in Educational leadership from Florida State University, and taught seventh grade science for four years in her hometown of Palatka, Florida.
 She also competed in National Physique Committee fitness contests, taught gymnastics and kickboxing, and worked as a personal trainer.